 “Ah, here’s one,” she said, grabbing something out of the drawer.
 “Here you go, keep this in your pocket, or, better yet, put it on a chain around your neck.”

 She pressed something small into my palm.
 I looked down and saw a St. Benedict medal.
 “Are you Catholic?”
 She asked.

-“I was raised Catholic, now I’m just a Christian,” I replied.
+I smiled and said, “I was raised Catholic but now I think I’m just a Christian.”

 “Oh, you’ll come back to us.
 Life will bring you back,” she said with a knowing smile.

 “Mom!”
 Jenn said again.

 I said, “This is so sweet, thank you.
 Are you sure you want to give this to me?”

 “Of course, I have more,” Nancy replied, plopping down into an armchair.

 “She buys them in bulk and has our priest bless them,” Jenn commented with a little eye roll.